openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

       0 * cluster_infrastructure_provider
 ```

-examples from [the 4.7.4 user story](#graph-data-administrators) could be replaced by a blocker entry with:
+examples from [the 4.7.4 user story](#graph-data-administrators) could be replaced by a conditional risk entry with:

 ```yaml
 matchingRules: